muratk5n/thirdwave/en/README.md

 ---

-Yes shitlibs.. you let a Republican operative do that to you
+Pat yourselves on the back Dems.. you let a Republican operative do that to you

 ---